-Smoked chicken thighs are a perfect example of meaty, fatty, and crispy meat which can soak up the spices and char.
+Smoked chicken thighs are a perfect example of meaty, fatty, and crispy meat that can soak up the spices and char.
 Each bite reminds me of childhood and cooking with the family.

 Why This Process Works

-- Crispy, Juicy, Meaty.
+- CRISPY & JUICY.
 These chicken thighs are crispy on the outside with charred skin and loaded with juicy, fatty meat on the inside.
 Every bite will remind you why you love smoked chicken.
 Plus, nothing beats a bite of smoked crispy chicken skin.

-- Simple, for Any Grill.
-Smoking chicken thighs is incredibly simple as you can do it with any pellet grill, charcoal grill, or even gas grill.
+- SIMPLE PROCESS.
+Smoking chicken thighs is incredibly simple as you can do it with any pellet smoker, charcoal grill, or even gas grill.
 The process will be the same, giving you the flexibility to repeat it anywhere you are.

-- Affordable and Accessible.
+- AFFORDABLE.
 Chicken thighs, especially bone-in, and skin-on, are much cheaper than many other high-demand cuts of chicken.

 Ingredients Needed